Zephyrhills Police Department

 Finding a Zephyrhills DUI Lawyer to Fight the Case

 The attorneys at Sammis Law Firm fight DUI cases.
-We can help you demand a formal review hearing at the DHSMV to contest the administrative suspension of your driver’s license.
+We can help you demand a formal review hearing at the DHSMV BAR in Clearwater, FL, to contest the administrative suspension of your driver’s license.
 We can also help you fight the DUI charges in court in New Port Richey or Dade City, FL.

 Call us to find out why we ALWAYS recommend demanding a formal review hearing within the first 10 days of your arrest.
 Don’t stipulate that you were DUI for administrative purposes just to get an immediate hardship license.